 How To Make A Keto Cornbread Recipe Easily

 Making a low carb cornbread is pretty simple, all you need is a few key ingredients and hot oven ready to go.

-My recipe calls for almond meal but you can use almond flour too.
+My recipe calls for the use of almond meal but you can use almond flour too.
 In fact, I make it both ways all the time and get perfect results every time.

 What’s the difference between almond flour and almond meal?
 Almond flour uses blanched almonds that the skin has been removed from versus almond meal that uses almonds that still have their skin.
 I chose the meal because the coarser grind mimicked cornmeal a little better.

 If you like your cornbread on the sweeter side then go ahead and add a little sugar substitute.
+This will give you a keto Southern cornbread version.
 However, this is totally optional.

 To make your keto cornbread just mix all your dry ingredients first then quickly add your wet ones.
 The batter comes together quickly and doesn’t require an electric mixer.
 Just use your trusty wooden spoon to combine the ingredients being careful not to over mix.

 Once all the ingredients are combined you stir in your melted butter last.
 Then bake anywhere from 30-35 minutes until lightly brown on the top.